ihh/bracery/README.md

 Darcy traveled with her pet kitten.
 Darcy was never wistful, for the kitten was always too astute.
 ~~~~

-#### Alternate formats
+### Alternate formats

-There are several other ways you can specify these kinds of template.
+There are several other ways you can specify the definitions.
 For example, you can use Tracery-style JSON:

 ~~~~